-QUICK, someone get me a beer!
 With spring right around the corner, I’m jumping full on into summer mode.
-I’ve been waiting to post this recipe for a long time.
-Partly because it has evolved so much since I started making it and because it is a great summer entrée.
+I’ve been waiting to post this linguine recipe for a long time.
+Partly because it has evolved so much since I started making it and because it is a great summer entree.

-Mussels over linguine with garlic butter sauce is a combination of my usual mussels recipe, which is essentially steamed mussels in white wine, garlic, butter, fresh herbs, and cream, plus a simple pasta sauce made with fresh basil, olive oil, garlic, and parmesan cheese (essentially pesto ingredients, minus the pine nuts).
+Mussels over linguine with garlic butter and wine sauce is a combination of my usual mussels recipe, which is essentially steamed mussels in white wine, garlic, butter, fresh herbs, and cream.
+Plus another simple pasta dish made with fresh basil, olive oil, garlic, and Parmesan cheese (essentially raw pesto ingredients, minus the pine nuts).

-Combining the two ideas finally perfected this dish.
-I used to make something very similar, but without the cream and parmesan cheese, the sauce is too thin and doesn’t have a lot of flavor.
-The key is whipping cream.
-It gives the sauce a bit more consistency and something for the flavors to cling to.
+Combining the two simple concepts perfected the creamy, garlicky white wine sauce.
+The secret is using cream and Parmesan cheese, otherwise the sauce is too thin and doesn’t have the same hearty flavor you need.
+Whipping cream especially will give the sauce a bit more consistency and something for the flavors to cling to.

-Enough about ingredients.
-If you’ve never made mussels before they are incredibly easy to make (and awesome on their own I might add).
-You can steam in a covered sauce pan with white wine, BEER, or water for about 5 minutes and they are done.
+If you’ve never made mussels before they are incredibly easy to make (and awesome on their own if I might add).
+You can steam mussels in a covered saucepan with white wine, BEER, or water for about 5 minutes and they are done.
 That’s it.
 I like to keep things as simple as possible so for this recipe everything is cooked in the same sauce pan minus the linguine.

 That’s really all there is too it.
 A gourmet looking meal without the gourmet cooking effort (I’ve been fooling Patty to this day).Print